• Skip to primary navigation

 • Don't use abbreviations

 When tailoring your resume, use keywords from the job description.
-I suggest using a site like Wordle.net to simply copy and paste the job description into.
-Then, it will create a word cloud that will show the most important terms.
-Use these in your resume.
+I suggest using a site like ChatGPT to help you tailor the job description to your resume.

 Download Our Best Professional Resume Templates